AInybii/Improve_Apotti/README.md

 * It's way too complex to make orders in Apotti.
 It's much quicker just to write down your orders as a free text and let the AI generate structured commands from the free text.
 * It is diffucult to get your daily needed information out of Apotti, because everything is scattered in separate small boxes without uniform design.
 * All possible commands and screens should be available all the time and not only when the patient is in certain mode.
-* Medice lists should be controlled within the program without prescripiton data
+* Medicine lists should be controlled within the program without prescripiton data

 ## How is it used?